kredati/cin2999f21/syllabus.md

 * On authority in the classroom
 * Developing your own class in fall of 3rd year

-#### Week 6, October 15: Writing for an audience
+#### Week 8, November 1: Writing for an audience
 Reading due:
-* Booth, et al., _The Craft of Research_ (peruse the whole book)
+* Booth, et al., _The Craft of Research_ (skim/peruse the whole book)

 Homework due:
-* By now, you should have read all your colleagues’ papers-to-revise.
+* By now, you should have read all your colleagues’ papers-to-revise
-* Sketch a plan for revision.
+* Sketch a plan for revision

 In-class visit:
 * **Faculty visit** the first.
 A faculty member will circulate an essay or book chapter, to discuss the work & their process.